Frank Glennon (Life & Pensions) Limited

 (d).
 Handling a third party claim,

 (e).
-Sharing details with or seeking personal information from your Insurer (if applicable) and anyone authorised by you to act on
+Sharing details with or seeking personal information from your product producer (if applicable) and anyone authorised by you to act on

 (a).
 To verify your identity and verify the accuracy of the information we receive,

 (b).
 To process any payments whether in relation to your policy or a claim,

 (e).
 To make back-ups of your data in case of emergencies and for disaster recovery purposes.5.6.
 We will use and share certain personal data for legitimate business interests.
 The following processing activities are used for this legal

 (a).
 Risk management, auditing and the provision of legal advice which are key governance functions to protect our business,